 You’ve got one foot on the ground, the other on the trashcan, you’re pulling for all you’re worth and all you can think is “why on earth did I let it get this full?
 Why didn’t I stop when I saw it starting to fill up?
 Why didn’t I stop when the lid wouldn’t shut anymore?”
 Trash is everywhere, you’re sweaty and frustrated, and you still have to drag the mess outside to dispose of it all.
 Sound familiar?
 That’s where I’m at in my life right now.

 This is where I have to pause and be thankful that we had the good fortune and wisdom to know when we needed help, and the ability to acquire that help.
-Our coaches, Carolyn D’Argenio of Uniquely U Coaching, and See in ADHD‘s?Jennie Friedman have been amazing supports and invaluable resources for us.
-These ladies got real with us really quickly.
-It was suggested I go to therapy, and with reluctance I went.
+My ADHD coach was an incredible resource for me.
+It was suggested I go to therapy, and with reluctance, I went.

 Now, quiet as its kept, I’m not the easiest person to coach.
 I have an idea of the way things should be and sometimes you cannot shake it out of my stubborn head.
-Enter Carolyn.
-She’s not intimidated by the likes of me, and what’s more, she’s not afraid to burst my bubble or piss me off if it means she is helping me heal in the end.
 Sometimes dealing with me is like dealing with a kid with a splinter in his foot.
 He’s screaming and flailing like a fool rather than just letting you pull it.
-(Carolyn, thank you for always being there with the tweezers when I’m too stubborn to get on board, I love you.)

-What can we do to prevent this overflow from happening, and take the trash out?
+What can we do to prevent this overflow from happening, and clear the clutter?
 Here are a few suggestions that have worked for me so far: